MaitreyeeCoolkarni/Exp10-Call-By-/README.md

 | **Implementation in C++** | Default method (no `&` or `*` needed) | Use references (`&`) or pointers (`*`) |
 | **Usage in C** | Supported directly | Only possible using pointers |

+## Program 1

+## Program 4:

+## Algorithm

+Start

+Input the employee’s salary.

+Input the following details:

+Number of Research Projects (proj)

+Number of Research Publications (pub)

+Profit (prof)

+Number of New Projects (new_proj)

+Check the increment condition:

+If at least three out of four criteria are satisfied (combinations checked in the if statement), then:

+Call increment_ref(salary) → salary is increased by 20%.

+Display the new salary.

+Else:

+Call increment_val(salary) → only a copy of salary is changed, original salary remains same.

+Display the unchanged salary with message “No increment!”.

+Stop